 There are 2 key strategies I use to minimize the scars left over from a tummy tuck, including:

-• Strategic scar placement: I understand that many of my patients enjoy active lifestyles in the beautiful Fort Myers area, as well as activities that often mean wearing a swimsuit.
+- Strategic scar placement: I understand that many of my patients enjoy active lifestyles in the beautiful Fort Myers area, including activities that often involve wearing a swimsuit.
 I place my tummy tuck incisions low on the abdomen, just above the pubic area, so they can easily be hidden by even the most revealing attire.

 See more before-and-after photos of my actual tummy tuck patients.

 If you have had a C-section and are considering tummy tuck surgery, it’s important to give your body ample time to heal.
 Also, keep in mind that after tummy tuck or mommy makeover surgery, you’ll need some downtime — something many new mothers simply do not have right away.
-The good news is there are plenty of options available once you’re ready.
+The good news is that plenty of options are available once you’re ready.

-If you’d like to talk about this in person, I welcome you to schedule a consultation at my plastic surgery practice in Naples.
-You can call my office at (239) 262-5662, or use the online form to request a consultation.
+If you’d like to discuss this in person, I welcome you to schedule a consultation at my plastic surgery practice in Naples.
+You can call my office at (239) 262-5662 or use the online form to request a consultation.

 Leave a Reply